pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 It requires judgment to decide how much to invest in developing great dev and test sets.
 But don’t assume your training distribution is the same as your test distribution.
 Try to pick test examples that reflect what you ultimately want to perform well on, rather than whatever data you happen to have for training.

-### Your dev and test sets should come from the same distribution
+### Dev and test sets should come from the same distribution

 You have your cat app image data segmented into four regions, based on your largest markets: (i) US, (ii) China, (iii) India, and (iv) Other.
 To come up with a dev set and a test set, say we put US and India in the dev set; China and Other in the test set.
 In other words, we can randomly assign two of these segments to the dev set, and the other two to the test set, right?